Urine Drug Screening (UDS) Of UMMS Students

 The AAMC Uniform Clinical Training Affiliation Agreement states that “The school will also inform students that they may be required to undergo a drug test or other similar screening tests pursuant to the host agency’s policies and practices, and that the cost of any such test will be paid by the student, if not the host agency.”

-As such, any student placed at a clinical site requiring UDS will be informed by the Office of Student Affairs (OSA) about the UDS requirement.
+Any student placed at a clinical site requiring UDS will be informed by the Office of Student Affairs (OSA) about the UDS requirement.
+The Office of Student Affairs sends email reminders about this requirement and process twice yearly, in August and April.
 UMMS has set forth a UDS procedure, as outlined in the UDS procedure.
 Students must comply with this process as they must comply with all UMMS policies and procedures.
 Failure to comply with UMMS policies may result in disciplinary action up to and including suspension of all educational and clinical activities, and possible dismissal from the School of Medicine.